 Focused in the areas of search, applications, online dating, local and media, IAC's family of websites is one of the largest in the world, with more than a billion monthly visits across more than 30 countries.

-IAC has operations in North America, Europe (including France and the UK), Latin America, Australia, and Asia.
+IAC has operations in North America, Europe, Latin America, Australia, and Asia.
 The US accounted for 74% of total revenue in 2015.

 Sales and Marketing

 The company markets its services through a wide variety of activities including traditional marketing, television advertising, print advertising, and radio advertising, public relations, and e-mail campaigns.
-It spent about $828 million on advertising and marketing promotions during fiscal 2013.
+It spent about $1.2 billion on advertising and marketing promotions during fiscal 2015.

 A significant component of the company's revenue is attributable to a services agreement with Google.
-In fiscal 2013, Company earned revenue of about $1.5 billion from Google.
+In fiscal 2015 IAC earned revenue of about $1.3 billion from Google.